@wordpress/private-apis

 __dangerousOptInToUnstableAPIsOnlyForCoreModules(

-'I know using unstable features means my theme or plugin will inevitably break in the next version of WordPress.',
+'I acknowledge private features are not for use in themes or plugins and doing so will break in the next version of WordPress.',

 '@wordpress/block-editor' // Name of the package calling __dangerousOptInToUnstableAPIsOnlyForCoreModules,